Business Context

 Discovery Process

-Rather than immediately approving the request, I challenged assumptions and conducted discovery discussions focused on understanding the desired outcome, risks being mitigated, and the true business requirement behind the request.
+Rather than approving the requested buildout immediately, I facilitated discovery conversations focused on the desired outcome, the risks stakeholders were trying to mitigate, and the actual business requirement behind the request.

 Critical Insight